 Campground Information & Regulations

-Campsites are limited to three tents, six people, and two vehicles (including RV) per site.
-Group sites are limited to between 10-25 people and six vehicles.
+Campsites are limited to three tents, six people, and two vehicles (including RV or trailer) per site.
+Group sites are limited to between 10-25 people and six vehicles, or 1 RV or trailer.

 Senior and Access pass holders are entitled to a 50% discount on camping fees.
 Other passes including the Interagency and Military do not entitle holders to a discount.
-Learn more about annual passes here.
+Learn more about park fees and passes here.

-Food Storage This is bear country; deer, squirrels and chipmunks are also year-round residents.
-Store all food in the bear proof box provided at your campsite, including pet food.
-It is illegal to feed, frighten, or disturb any wildlife.
+This is bear country; deer, squirrels and chipmunks are also year-round residents.
+Store all food and other scented items in the bear proof box provided at your campsite, including pet food, deodarant, toothpaste, lotions, etc. It is illegal to feed, harass, or disturb any wildlife.
 All resources such as wildflowers, plants, animals, and artifacts are protected by law in national parks.
 Please leave them for others to enjoy.
 Food storage boxes measure 4'x3'x2.5' (30 cubic feet).
+Food and scented items can also be stored in hard-sided trailers or RV's.
+Soft-sided tent trailers must store items in the bear proof box.

 Quiet Hours and Generators